Alleexx129/Alleexx129/README.md

 ### Discord Bot Development
 I create Python and Javascript discord bots from scratch, with designing

-### Automation and Scripting
-I love automatizating tasks, since we are all lazy!

-### Collaboration and Open Source
-I'm always open to collaborating on interesting projects and contributing to the open-source community.

 ## Tech Stack

 - **Languages:** Python, Js, lua